HarishOP2U/Software-Testing/README.md

 Product: If the software is developed for multiple customers based on market requirements then it is called a Product.
 Product based company, devlops products based on market req, for ex. google(Docs, Maps,gmail), Microsoft(MS Word, Ms office), Orcale.

-# Error, Bug/Defect & Failure
+### Error, Bug/Defect & Failure

 -> Error: Any incorrect human action that produces a problem in the system is called an error.
 (normally committed by the develpoers)
 -> Defect/Bug: Deviation from the expected behavior to the actual behavior of the system is called defect.
-(are identified by the testers)
--> Failure: The deviation identified by end-user while using the system is called a failure.
+(are identified by the testers, at the time of testing phase) -> Failure: The deviation identified by end-user while using the system is called a failure.
-(are found in the pr
+(failure will be there in customer environment)